sgct/sgct/docs/configuration-files.md

 > Determines whether the `draw` callback should be called for viewports in this window.
 The default value is `true`.

 `blitPreviousWindow` *optional* \[ boolean \]
-> If this value is set to `true`, the contents of the previous window are blitted (=copied) into this window before calling its own rendering.
-A common use-case for this are GUI windows that want to show the 3D rendering but not take the performance hit of rendering an expensive scene twice.
+> If this value is set to `true`, the contents of the previous window are blitted into this window before calling its own rendering.
+A common use-case for this are GUI windows that want to show the 3D rendering but not take the performance impact of rendering an expensive scene twice.
 Instead of rendering the 3D scene, a GUI window would set `draw3D` to `false` and this attribute to `true`, meaning that the contents of the previous window are copied and then the 2D UI will be rendered on top of the blitted content.
 The previous window is the one that is specified just before this window in the XML file itself.
 This also means that the first window in the configuration file can not has this value set to `true`.
 The default value is `false`.

 `monitor` *optional* \[ integer >= -1 \]
 > Determines which monitor should be used for the exclusive fullscreen in case `fullscreen` is set to `true`.
-Monitors in the system are zero-based and range between 0 and the number of monitors - 1.
-For this attribute, the special value `-1` can be used to denote that the primary monitor should be used, regardless of its index.
+The list of monitors on the system are zero-based and range between 0 and the number of monitors - 1.
+For this attribute, the special value `-1` can be used to denote that the primary monitor as defined by the operating system should be used, regardless of its index.
 The default value is `-1`.

 `mpcdi` *optional* \[ string \]
 > If this value is set to a path that contains an MPCDI file that describes camera parameters and warping and blending masks, these values are used to initialize the contents of this window instead of providing explicit viewport information.
+If this value is used, there cannot be any [Viewport](#viewport)s defined in this window as as the `mpcdi` file takes care of this.
 The default value is that no MPCDI is used.

 ### Children
 `Stereo` \[ 0 - 1 \]